-The Sub-Fund promotes environmental or social characteristics, but does not have as its objective sustainable investment, in accordance with Article 8 SFDR.
+The sub-fund mainly purchases securities of companies around the world that contribute to sustainable economic activity.
 The Sub-Fund will be screened in accordance with the Investment Manager's view of appropriate ethical and sustainability principles.
 The Investment Manager will seek to avoid investments in companies with material production in tobacco, alcohol, gambling, adult entertainment, controversial weapons and carbon intensive industries, and companies involved in animal testing for cosmetic purposes.
 This list is not exhaustive and may change from time to time to reflect new developments and research in the field of sustainable investment, for example where technology or social trends evolve.
 In addition the Investment Manager will positively screen companies through a comprehensive analysis process, which may include the use of specialized rating agencies and systems.